-Introduced c1926, the MkVI (mk6) was now lighter than the mk4 and came with blued tubes and a ND eyepiece filter but kept the same awkward format of two different magnification eyepieces.
-The MK6 was solid and made with thick gauge brass, and over-engineered when compared to its successor, the Scout Regiment.
-For this reason well-maintained, by armourers, MK6 telescopes remained in service and saw conflicts as late as 1970/1980.
+Introduced just after WW1, the MKVI (mk6) was lighter than the mk4 and came with darkened/blued tubes and an ND eyepiece filter but kept the same awkward format of two different magnification eyepieces and leather end caps connected to a shoulder strap that feeds through two loops sewn to the leather body.
+The MK6 was solid and made with thicker gauge brass and over-engineered compared to its successor, the Scout Regiment.

-This MK6 snipers spotting telescope is stamped with the British Military broad arrow, confirming service issue.
+This MK6 observer/snipers spotting telescope is stamped with the British Military broad arrow, confirming service issue.
 Further marks show the model: TEL SIG MkVI, maker B.C.
-Ltd & Co, very low serial number *007 and part number OS.
+Ltd & Co, very low serial number 5007 and part number OS.
 717. G.A.

-The leather cladding has two military marks, the first is a large stencilled number '69' in black ink and to the other side a smaller stencilled letter 'R' in white paint.
+The leather cladding has two service marks; the first is a large stencilled number '69' in black ink, and to the other side a smaller stencilled letter 'R' in white paint.
 We have not identified the significance of the letter and number combination.

 The telescope will have seen service during WW2 and later conflicts.
-There is general wear, scuffs and marks, all commensurate with age and service.
-The stitching is in good order on the telescope body and sun shield.
-We have rebonded one edge on one of the strap loops to reinforce a small area of loose edge stitching.
-The leather end caps are well worn, and we have also rebonded the strap loop on one end cap.
+So there is general wear, scuffs and marks, all commensurate with age and service.
+The stitching is in generally good order on the telescope body leather cladding and sun shield, but there are four missing stitches to one end of one of the sewn-on loops (see 12th image), so this loop is able to lift on the corner.
+The Leather end caps and loops are very worn, fragile but still functioning.
+The smaller leather end cap has a similar area of loose stitching at one end of the strap loop.

-A genuine military issue MKVI scope, cleaned, serviced, excellent optics and fully usable.
+A genuine military issue MKVI scope, cleaned, serviced, excellent image quality and entirely usable.

 Mouse over or touch image to zoom